Manthorpe, Grantham

-Manthorpe is a village in the South Kesteven district of Lincolnshire, England.
+Manthorpe is a village in the civil parish of Belton and Manthorpe, in the South Kesteven district of Lincolnshire, England.
 It is on the northern edge of the town of Grantham and on the Grantham to Lincoln A607 road, between the East Coast Main Line and the River Witham.

-The village is part of the civil parish of Belton and Manthorpe.
+The infamous unsolved murder of Julie Pacey occurred in the area in 1994.
+It is believed the unidentified killer may have also been local to the area.

 History

 Before the 19th century, Manthorpe parish was agricultural and known as Little Gonerby-cum-Manthorpe.
 The Grantham to Lincoln road followed what is now Low Road, across the river behind Swallow's Mill, through Belton Park and along the old route to the Roman town of Ancaster on the Ermine Street Roman Road.

 In 1810 the Brownlow family, owners of Belton Park and House just north of Manthorpe, built a new road from Grantham to Belton.
 In the 1840s and 1850s new houses, a church and school were built, and established properties were renovated.

 The Church of England parish church of St John the Evangelist was designed by architect George Gordon Place of Nottingham and built in 1847–48.
 It was built as an estate church by the Brownlow family to serve Belton Estate workers.

 The 1885 Kelly's Directory describes Manthorpe as "a small and pleasant village".
 It was an ecclesiastical district established in 1849 from the civil parish of Grantham and the village formed a township with Little Gonerby.
 It was within the Grantham parliamentary borough, the rural deanery of North Grantham, and the archdeaconry and Diocese of Lincoln.
 Manthorpe's church of St John the Evangelist, consecrated by the Bishop of Lincoln in 1848, is in early Decorated style.
 It consists of a chancel, nave, south porch, and vestry, and a tower with two bells and a spire 50 ft high.
 The church, graveyard and parsonage sites were provided by Earl Brownlow, who also paid for construction of the parsonage.
 The earl's brother, Richard Cust, St John's Rector in 1885, built the church at his own expense.
 Bequests from the brothers provided the living – a vicarage united with that of Londonthorpe.
 The parish register dates from 1849, but earlier records for Manthorpe appear in Grantham registers.